 Humans understand the image and its content by merely looking at it.
 Machines do not work the same way.
 It needs something more tangible, organized to understand, and give output.
 Optical Character Recognition (OCR) is the process, which helps the computer to understand the images.
 It enables the computer to recognize car plates using a traffic camera.
 Ocr kicks in to convert handwritten documents into a digital copy.
 The primary objective is to makes it a lot easier and faster for some people to do their jobs.

+The OCR technology allows extracting text from an image or a scanned document.
+It can reorganize and extract any handwritten or printed character from the image.
 Optical Character Recognition is the process that detects the text content on images and translates the images into encoded text that the computer can easily understand.
 It scans the image, text, and graphic elements and converts them into a bitmap, a black and white dots matrix.

 The image gets pre-processed afterward, where the brightness and contrast are adjusted to improve the process’s precision.
 OCR is not 100% precise, as it needs user/programmer involvement to correct a few elements missed in the scanning process.
 Natural Language Processing (NLP) is used to achieve error correction.

 Several tools support using OCR but most of the commercial OCR engines are paid or allow using limited functionality on the free trial version.
 The users can also utilize OCR technology to extract text and tables from the PDFs and extract text from many non-editable formats.

 OCR tools are also beneficial for various fields.
 Following are some of such fields where OCR can help speed up the process: